 Aisle or Window?

-Well, we know not middle, so I didn’t even bother naming it as an option!
-Normally, I always opt for a middle seat.
+Normally, I’d opt for a window seat.
 Resting my head against a hard surface makes me feel more comfortable while traveling and trying to sleep.

 Overall, both aisle and window seat have their pros and cons for a long-haul flight.
 Besides the middle seat, the only other area of Economy that I would steer clear of is the collection of rows in the middle of the plane.